 To provide spine surgeons and other allied health professionals with updated information on new techniques in spinal surgery.

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Medical Education Resources (MER) and ISASS.
 MER is accredited by the ACCME to provide continuing medical education for physicians.

-Medical Education Resources designates this live activity for a maximum of 19.5 AMA PRA Category 1 Credits™.
+Medical Education Resources designates this live activity for a maximum of 23.5 AMA PRA Category 1 Credits™.
+Participation in the Cadaver Lab allows the participant to claim an additional 11 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.